apache/spark/docs/running-on-yarn.md

 # Running multiple versions of the Spark Shuffle Service

+Please note that this section only applies when running on YARN versions >= 2.9.0.

 In some cases it may be desirable to run multiple instances of the Spark Shuffle Service which are using different versions of Spark.
 This can be helpful, for example, when running a YARN cluster with a mixed workload of applications running multiple Spark versions, since a given version of